 # Automaticallify deployify the siteify on Netlify

-One of the coolest features is that Netlify enables you to transform simple HTML forms a functioning ways of data entry, complete with e-mail notifications.
+One of the coolest features is that Netlify enables you to transform basic HTML inputs to dynamic forms, complete with e-mail notifications.
 Read more about it here, or head over to the contact page to see it in action (and let me know what you think)!